suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

   / parameter-uri / 21: "http://example.com/encrypted.bin",
 },
 / directive-fetch / 21, 15,
-/ NOTE: encrypted payload is stored into component #1 / / directive-set-component-index / 12, 0,
+/ directive-set-component-index / 12, 0,
 / directive-override-parameters / 20, {
   / parameter-source-component / 22: 1,
-  / parameter-encryption-info / 19: h'D860E1A1F0'
+  / parameter-encryption-info / 19: h'D86...1F0'
 },
 / directive-copy / 22, 15
-/ NOTE: decrypt component #1 using h'D860E1A1F0' /
-/ NOTE: plaintext payload is stored into component #0 /
 ~~~
-{: #encryption-info-consumed-with-copy title="Example showing the Extended suit-directive-copy."}
+{: #encryption-info-consumed-with-copy title="Example showing the extended suit-directive-copy."}

-The payload to be encrypted may be detached and, in that case, it is not covered by a digital
+The payload to be encrypted may be detached and, in that case, it is
-signature or a MAC of the manifest.
-(To be more precise, the suit-authentication-wrapper found in
+not covered by a digital signature or a MAC of the manifest.
+(To be
+more precise, the suit-authentication-wrapper found in the envelope
-the envelope contains a digest of the manifest in the SUIT Digest Container.)
-The lack of
+contains a digest of the manifest in the SUIT Digest Container.)
+The
-authentication and integrity protection of the payload is particularly a concern when a cipher
+lack of authentication and integrity protection of the payload is
+particularly a concern when a cipher without integrity protection is
+used.

-without integrity protection is used.
-To authenticate the payload in the attached payload case a
+To authenticate the payload in the detached payload case a SUIT Digest
-SUIT Digest Container with the digest of the encrypted and/or plaintext payload MUST be included
+Container with the digest of the encrypted and/or plaintext payload
-in the manifest.
+MUST be included in the manifest.

+Another attack concerns battery exhaustion.
+An attacker may swap
-An attacker may, of example, swaps detached payloads and thereby force the device to process a
+detached payloads and thereby force the device to process a wrong
-wrong payload.
-This can lead to battery exhaustion attacks where an adversary expends energy and
-flash cycles of the device.
+payload.
+While this attack will be detected the device has performed
+energy-expensive flash operations already.
+These operations may reduce
+the lifetime of devices when they are battery powered.

-Including the digest of the encrypted payload allows the device to detect incorrectly encrypted
+Including the digest of the encrypted payload allows the device to
+detect a battery exhaustion attack before energy consuming decryption
-before decryption took place.
-Including the digest of the plaintext payload is adequate when
+and flash operations took place.
+Including the digest of the plaintext
-battery exhaustion attacks are not a concern.
+payload is adequate when battery exhaustion attacks are not a concern.

-# Content Key Distribution Methods
+# Content Key Distribution

-The sub-sections below describe two content key distribution mechanisms,
+The sub-sections below describe two content key distribution algorithms,
 namely AES Key Wrap (AES-KW) and Ephemeral-Static Diffie-Hellman (ES-DH).
-Other mechanisms are supported by COSE and may be supported via enhancements
+Other algorithms are supported by COSE and may be supported via enhancements
 to this specification.

 When an encrypted firmware image is sent to multiple recipients, there